🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Bow rail lines solve a very particular problem for some boaters who have issues with seagulls or larger avian species.
 Oftentimes, the first place seagulls or birds land is the railing of a boat's bow.

 Why is that, you ask?
 Well, it's the same diameter as a tree branch.
-This bow rail line device prevents them from perching.
+Bow rail line devices prevent them from perching.

 4. Owl Decoys